Mutuba/Came-Across/README.md

 For cloudinary, you need to have an account, a free account will do, then go the dashboard and copy `CLOUD_NAME`, `API_KEY`, and `API_SECRET`.

+Run `docker-compose exec web rails db:migrate` to run migrations and create all necessary tables for the app.

+Run `docker-compose exec web rails db:seed` to add initial data, to the database.
+Predefined categories and dummy locations will be created.

+Go to the terminal where you run `docker-compose up` and stop the container.
+Then run `docker-compose up -d` to restart the container.

+You can access the app on `localhost:3000`.

+There is a `Makefile` with shorthand commands for running utility commands for app.
+Be sure to check that too.

+To run tests

+`make test` if you want to use `Makefile` commands

+Set application without Docker.

 run bundle install to install application packages

 Run rails db:create to create a database for the application